jameshughes89/cs101/site/topics/loops/loops.rst

     #.
 Figure out what ``a += 2`` does.
     #.
 See what happens when you use ``a *= 2``.
     #.
-Try other options to see what works.
+Try other operators to see what works.

 First loops